IDayday/AlphaZero_SC2/README.md

 Maybe I need to explain why I want to do this.
 First, I like the SC2 game😋.
 Second, it's my course work 😥(solve a zero-sum game by using MCTS).

+## 5.22

+It's easy for me to restart at any obs/node as I want.
+I set the env(bmgame) to be out of the agent unlike it was before.
+The obs which the env return combines everything about the current state of the env.
+So you can easily copy obs if you want to store it in the child node.

+* The dqn_model and dqn_agent are completed!
+* The MCTS is over a half.

 ## TODO
 * reset MCTS in new game environment
 * train set in new game environment